ericnormand/playnice/README.md

   playnice routes are stored in a Clojure map and are built using functions.
 This means that a routing tree is first-class.
 This is especially helpful when aggregating routes from different files.
+The order of file includes is hard to predict and can change easily, so order independence is very important.

 Using the router is quite easy.
 There are two functions to know:
 `dassoc` and `dispatch` in the `playnice.core` namespace.